 Formation of International Business Company (IBC) in Barbados

 International Business Company in Barbados with dividends tax exemption, no minimum capital, audit or financial statements requirements.
-Barbados IBC commonly used as international holding company, group finance subsidiary finance or export trading company.
+A Barbados IBC is commonly used as an international holding company, group finance, subsidiary finance or export trading company.

 The Companies Act 1982 is the main legislation governing companies in Barbados.
 It was modeled on the Canadian Business Corporation Act.
 Company forms available under the Act are limited liability companies, companies without share capital (for non-profit purposes) and mutual insurance companies.
 Most offshore operations in Barbados make use of the limited liability company form, and then take offshore status under one of the enabling pieces of legislation, including the International Business Companies Act 1991, the Foreign Sales Corporations Act 1984, and the various specialized financial company forms.
 The International Business Company is the most widely used vehicle for offshore operations in Barbados.